A Stochastic Genetic Interacting Particle Method for Reaction-Diffusion-Advection Equations: Introduction

 \section{Introduction}

 Reaction-Diffusion-Advection (RDA) equations play a fundamental role in modeling numerous physical, biological, and chemical processes.
-The general form of RDA equations is given by:
+The general form of RDA equations is given by

-where $u(\mathbf{x}, t)$ represents the concentration or density field, $\mathbf{v}(\mathbf{x}, t)$ is ambient fluid flow field, $D$ is molecular diffusion coefficient, and $r(u)$ is reaction nonlinearity.
+where $u(\mathbf{x}, t)$ represents the concentration or density field, $\mathbf{v}(\mathbf{x}, t)$ is the ambient fluid flow field, $D$ is the molecular diffusion coefficient, and $r(u)$ is the reaction nonlinearity.
 The versatility of RDA equations is reflected in their wide-ranging applications \cite{chorin1973numerical, peskin1977numerical,williams2018combustion}.
-In ecology, the Fisher-Kolmogorov-Petrovsky-Piskunov (FKPP) equation models propagating population and gene waves \cite{fisher1937wave}, while developmental biology employs Turing's reaction-diffusion model to explain morphological patterning \cite{turing1952chemical}.
+In ecology, the Fisher-Kolmogorov-Petrovsky-Piskunov (FKPP) equation models the propagation of population and gene waves \cite{fisher1937wave}, whereas developmental biology employs Turing's reaction-diffusion model to explain morphological patterning \cite{turing1952chemical}.
 The framework also extends to materials science for simulating phase separation via the Cahn-Hilliard equation \cite{cahn1958free}, and to finance, where it underpins the Black-Scholes model for option pricing \cite{black1973pricing}, collectively underscoring its broad utility \cite{hundsdorfer2013numerical}.

 The development of efficient numerical methods for these equations remains an active research area, with challenges from nonlinearities, multiscale phenomena, and high-dimensionality.
-The Finite Difference Method (FDM) is well-suited for simple geometries, with established stability and convergence properties \cite{leveque2007finite, hoff1978stability}.
+The finite difference method (FDM) is well-suited for simple geometries, with established stability and convergence properties \cite{leveque2007finite, hoff1978stability}.
 For complex domains, the Finite Element Method (FEM) offers flexibility, grounded in variational principles \cite{komala2018finite, hughes2012finite, shen2013finite}.
-Operator splitting techniques (e.g., Lie–Trotter and Strang splitting) are often used to mitigate stiffness from diffusion or reaction terms \cite{trotter1959product,strang1968construction}.
-Despite their successes, the mesh-based methods struggle with the curse of dimensionality and problems involving large deformations or moving boundaries where mesh maintenance becomes prohibitively expensive.
+Operator splitting techniques (e.g., Lie-Trotter and Strang splitting) are often used to mitigate stiffness from diffusion or reaction terms \cite{trotter1959product,strang1968construction}.
+Despite their successes, the mesh-based methods struggle with the curse of dimensionality and problems involving large deformations or moving boundaries, forcing the computationally expensive and error-prone process of repeated mesh regeneration to avoid severe element distortion.